 But video’s power to engage and bring together a workforce spans well beyond live video calls – especially for large multinational businesses with resources and people spread around the globe.
 For these businesses, team-wide catch up on Zoom just isn’t possible.

 The goal was to encourage the staff’s enthusiasm and engagement with the new company strategy and vision.
-Videos were personalised using employees’ names, genders, tenures, languages, and roles — amongst other attributes — to ensure that the messages were as customised and relevant as they were engaging.
+Videos were personalized using employees’ names, genders, tenures, languages, and roles — amongst other attributes — to ensure that the messages were as customized and relevant as they were engaging.
 The campaign achieved a 23% view rate, a 71% average completion rate – and 100% positive feedback.

 It is important to remember that even thirty years ago, none of this would have been possible.
 Technology – and digital video in particular – has evolved at a pace which means we are better positioned than ever before to communicate effectively and quickly adapt to sudden change.
 It has the power to make us feel part of the team, something bigger than ourselves.
 This is a hugely powerful tool for business – perhaps now, more than ever before.